joelodom/mongodb-queryable-encryption/README.md

 # mongodb-queryable-encryption
 A demonstration and sandbox for MongoDB Queryable Encryption.
+This is a work in progress, so take it all with a grain.

 ## First things first